 The Joanne T. Dempsey Memorial Lecture Series

 In memory of the late USD Professor of English Joanne Dempsey, this biannual lecture series brings Renaissance scholars to the University of San Diego community.
-Our next lecture is in Spring semester 2014.
+Our next lecture is in the Fall of 2015.

 Joanne T. Dempsey